 I am currently an assistant professor at Texas A&M University.
 My primary research interests are related to understanding the behavior of banks and their financial reporting (e.g., bank lending and risk, internal controls, governance and fair value accounting) and the intersection of law and accounting (e.g., securities and derivative litigation, fraud and options backdating).
 I am also interested in other capital markets activities, such as the the role of the media, earnings management/quality, short sellers and conservatism.

-I received a Master of Science in Finance, a Bachelor of Business Administration in Accounting and a Psychology Minor from Texas A&M University.
+I received a Master of Science in Finance, a Bachelor of Business Administration in Accounting and a Minor in Psychology from Texas A&M University.
 I have a CPA license registered in the state of Texas.

 In my spare time, I enjoy spending time with my wife, daughter and two rescue dogs.
 I also love reading a good book (everything from the Bible and biographies to fantasy and the classics) and running.